Hashim-Atiq/simpleCalculator-MAUI/README.md

 - .NET MAUI
 - Android SDK Platform 33
 - Android 12.0 S
+- Pixel 5 - API 33 (For Android Platform)

 ## Getting Started
 To get started with the calculator app, follow these steps: